jmcarnero/JaSper/README.md

 - Extremely lightweight.
 - Easy to extend and modularize.
 - Dynamic loading (on demand) of components (normal and minified).
-- Node and events management.
+- Node management.
+- Event management.
+You can add multiple events (comma separated) to one DOM element and one unique callback.
+Can delete all events associated to a DOM element (included anonymous callbacks), or only those associated with a specific event, ...
 - Text translation.
 - 'use strict'